wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Fixed an issue that could lead to unwanted output above form if no referer was detected

 = 1.2.2 =
 * Added a new option to save all attachments on your server
 * Corrected sorting of forms in form builder overview